CaioHenriqueMachado/DevRadar-project/README.md

 - ⚛️ **React Js** 	- A JavaScript library for building user interfaces
 - ⚛️ **React Native** 	- A lib that provides a way to create native apps for Android and iOS
 - 💹 **Node Js** 	- A web framework for Node Js
-- 📄 **SQlite** 		- A cross-platform and open-source Structured Query Language.
+- 📄 **MongoBD** 	- A open-source document-oriented database.
 - ☯️ **Insomnia** 	- HTTP request software and with open source.
-- 🔄 **Nodemon** 	- Reload server automatically.
+- ♻️ **Socket IO** 	- Reload server automatically.

 ## Getting started

-1. Clone this repo using `git clone https://github.com/CaioHenriqueMachado/BE-THE-HERO-project.git`
+1. Clone this repo using `git clone https://github.com/CaioHenriqueMachado/DevRadar-project.git`
-2. Move yourself to the appropriate directory: `cd BeTheHero`<br />
+2. Move yourself to the appropriate directory: `cd DevRadar`<br />
 3. Run `yarn` to install dependencies<br />
 3. Run `npm` to install dependencies<br />